Flow Matching for Measure Transport and Feedback Stabilization of Control-Affine Systems: Stabilization to sets using Flow matching and Time-reversals

 This subsection develops a PMP-based approach to flow matching.
 Instead of relying on generic interpolation curves, we construct trajectories directly from solutions of an optimal control problem.
 Pontryagin’s Maximum Principle (PMP) provides first-order necessary conditions for optimality by coupling the state dynamics with an adjoint (costate) system, yielding extremals that encode the structure of optimal trajectories for a given cost functional.

-By sampling over different initial costates, one obtains a diverse family of PMP extremals that can serve as interpolation curves for flow matching.
+By sampling over different initial costates, one obtains a family of PMP extremals that can serve as interpolation curves for flow matching.
 This connects the regression-based construction of vector fields with variational principles from optimal control, ensuring that the induced flows inherit optimality properties under suitable assumptions.

 This viewpoint is particularly useful for stabilization problems.
 That is, through time-reversal, PMP extremals can be repurposed to generate trajectories that optimally steer initial states toward a target set.
 In what follows, we formalize this construction by introducing flow matching based on PMP extremals.
-Let $L: \mathbb{R}^d \times \mathbb{R}^m \rightarrow \mathbb{R}$ be a smooth cost function, and consider the Pontryagin system for the time-reversed control dynamics:
+We consider two different settings.
+One using PMP systems for fixed end-point problems, and another for variable end-point problems with a terminal cost.